raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 We are going to build the Astro Pi together!
 We will start by connecting the Camera "ribbon" cable to the Raspberry Pi, if you were supplied with a camera.
 Then, we will put on the Sense Hat.
 Finally, we'll finish by connecting the camera module and the PIR sensor, if you have them.

+--- task ---
+Unpack everything from your kit and make a note of whether your box includes the camera module, a Coral TPU dongle, or a PIR motion sensor.
+--- /task ---

 --- collapse ---
 ---
-title: I have a Camera
+title: Optional step: my box contains a camera
 ---

 --- task ---
-Unpack everything from your kit and make a note of whether your box includes the camera module, a Coral TPU dongle, or a PIR motion sensor.
---- /task ---

---- /collapse ---

---- task ---
-If you have a camera, insert the camera ribbon cable into the CSI (Camera Serial Interface) socket on the Raspberry pi.
+Insert the camera ribbon cable into the CSI (Camera Serial Interface) socket on the Raspberry pi.

 [[[rpi-picamera-connect-camera]]]

 ![Photo of Raspberry Pi with camera cable attached.](images/assembly_cam.JPG)
 --- /task ---

+--- /collapse ---

-Now we will assemble the Sense Hat, which will roughly look like this
+We are going to assemble the Sense Hat, which will look like this:
 ![Animation of the Sense Hat assembly](images/animated_sense_hat.gif)

 --- task ---